immerjs/immer/docs/typescript.md

 // `newState.x` cannot be modified here
 ```

 This ensures that the only place you can modify your state is in your produce callbacks.
-It even works recursively and with `ReadonlyArray`s!
+It even works recursively and with `ReadonlyArray`!

 For curried reducers, the type is inferred from the first argument of recipe function, so make sure to type it.
 The `Draft` utility type can be used if the state argument type is immutable: